pivotal/docs-tap/tanzu-build-service/tbs-image-signing.hbs.md

 - Have an [image](https://docs.vmware.com/en/Tanzu-Build-Service/1.6/vmware-tanzu-build-service/GUID-managing-images.html)
 resource configured.

+- Review [kpack tutorial](https://github.com/pivotal/kpack/blob/main/docs/tutorial.md), this topic builds on the steps in this tutorial.
 ## <a id="sign-image-builds"></a> Configure Tanzu Build Service to sign your image builds

 To configure Tanzu Build Service to sign your image builds: